 Home

 [Notes:

-Alterations in the 1901 edition of ‘The Complete Poetical Works of Robert Buchanan’:
+Alterations in the 1901 edition of The Complete Poetical Works of Robert Buchanan:

 Some ‘divine’ pronouns are capitalised in the 1901 version, but I’ve accepted this as a publishing convention and have not detailed these changes in this transcript.
 The description of Joseph as ‘good man’ is also hyphenated in the later version.

-Page 25, v.2, l. iv: Flow’d in my breast like wine;]
+Page 25, v.2, l. iv: Flow’d in my breast like wine; ]

 The Ballad of Mary the Mother continued

-The Ballad of Mary the Mother Contents
+or back to The Ballad of Mary the Mother - Contents

+Home